 Two people holding hands

-Local Government Mayoral Taskforce Supporting People Seeking Asylum
+Mayoral and Councillor Taskforce Supporting People Seeking Asylum

-Since 2018, the Local Government Mayoral Taskforce Supporting People Seeking Asylum has been advocating for the rights of people seeking asylum to the Federal and Victorian Government.
+Since 2018, the Mayoral and Councillor Taskforce Supporting People Seeking Asylum has been advocating to the Federal and Victorian Government for the rights of people seeking asylum.

 Back Your Neighbour

-The Back Your Neighbour campaign is calling on the Federal Government to:
+The Back Your Neighbour campaign strongly recommends for the Federal Government to:

-1. Provide everyone with a valid visa with work, travel and study rights.
+1. Provide people with a valid visa with work, travel and study rights.

-2. Expand the Status Resolution Support Services (SRSS) eligibility criteria and simplify the application process so that people in need can access health care, disability, housing support and other essential services.
+2. Expand the support program eligibility criteria and simplify the application so that people in need can access health care, accommodation support and other essential services.

-3. Ensure an independent, timely and fair application and merits review process for all humanitarian applications.
+3. Ensure an independent, timely and fair humanitarian application and review.

-4. Provide people who have received a negative refugee determination under the ‘Fast Track’ system with a fair review process.
+4. Provide people refused protection under the ‘Fast Track’ system a fair review.

-5. Continue to invest resources to urgently clear the backlog of asylum applications and appeals.
+5. Continue to clear the backlog of asylum applications and appeals.

-6. Abolish temporary visas like Temporary Protection Visas and Safe Haven Enterprise Visas and replace them with permanent protection visas and pathways to citizenship for all humanitarian arrivals.
+6. Abolish temporary visas and replace them with permanent protection pathways to citizenship for all humanitarian arrivals.

-Read about our Strategic Priorities in the Terms of Reference - Revised December 2023.
+Read about our priorities in the Taskforce's Terms of Reference - Revised December 2023.

 On

-The following Councils are part of the Local Government Mayoral Taskforce Supporting People Seeking Asylum:
+The following Councils are part of the Mayoral and Councillor Taskforce Supporting People Seeking Asylum:

 Executive Members